hyperledger/identus-cloud-agent/docs/docusaurus/dids/publish.md

 # Publish DID

-PRISM DID creation involves generating key pairs and some additional data (e.g. services) to construct a create-operation.
+PRISM DID creation involves generating key pairs and additional data (e.g., services) to construct a create-operation.
-The create-operation allows **DID Controller** to derive two types of DID:
+The create-operation allows [DID Controller](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#did-controller) to derive two types of [DIDs](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#decentralized-identifiers):

 1. [Long-form DID](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md#long-form-dids-unpublished-dids).
 It has the following format `did:prism:<initial-hash>:<encoded-state>`
 2. Short-form DID.
 It has the following format `did:prism:<initial-hash>`

-The difference is the long-form DID contains the encoded create-operation in the DID itself while the short-form DID doesn't have this information.
+The difference is the long-form DID contains the encoded create-operation in the DID itself while, the short-form DID doesn't have this information.
 As a result, when resolving the short-form DID, the resolver must look for additional data from the blockchain.
 On the other hand, resolving long-form DID is self-contained.
 Even if the data is not on the blockchain, the resolver can still work out the DID document of the long-form DID.

-Enabling the resolution of short-form DID can be done by DID publication which is a process of putting the create-operation on the blockchain.
+The resolution of short-form DID is achievable by DID publication, which is a process of putting the create-operation on the blockchain.

 ## Roles

-1. **DID Controller** is the organization or individual who has control of the DID.
+1. DID Controller is the organization or individual who has control of the DID.

 ## Prerequisites

-1. **DID Controller** PRISM Agent up and running
+1. DID Controller PRISM Agent up and running
-2. **DID Controller** has a DID created on PRISM Agent (see [Create DID](./create.md))
+2. DID Controller has a DID created on PRISM Agent (see [Create DID](./create.md))

 ## Overview

-Publishing a DID requires the DID create-operation and the DID `MASTER` key pairs which PRISM Agent already created under the hood.
+Publishing a DID requires the DID create-operation and the DID `MASTER` key pairs, which PRISM Agent already created under the hood.
-When the **DID Controller** requests a publication of their DID, PRISM Agent uses the DID `MASTER` key to sign the operation and submit the signed operation to the blockchain.
+When the DID Controller requests a publication of their DID, PRISM Agent uses the DID `MASTER` key to sign the operation and submit the signed operation to the blockchain.
-Once the operation is submitted to the blockchain, a specific number of confirmation blocks must be created before the DID operation is processed and considered published.
+After the operation submission to the blockchain, a specific number of confirmation blocks must get created before the DID operation is processed and published.
 (see [PRISM DID method - Processing of DID operation](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md#processing-of-operations))

 ## Endpoints